Click here for a larger image.

 The YVR flight information was attained via the 2008 report by NAV Canada looking at the community noise issues and local airspace.
 This being the case, it might be slightly outdated, but I had difficulty finding more recent ones that were simple enough to recreate.
 Moreover, those I did find were similar enough for me to be comfortable with the accuracy.
 It’s also important to keep in mind that flight patterns are dependent on a variety of variables, especially wind direction, since this in turn affects which runways are active.
 So, this may be considered an average snapshot of the pattern.

 Given the relatively recent growth in popularity of airplane travel and its importance to urban economies, negotiating flight access and the demands of city living are quite new, from the historical perspective.
 And some of the most heated debates naturally occur around noise (as dictated by flight patterns) and land-use, particularly residential.
+Many travelers are getting ready to get their Turkish Visas from www.evisa-turkey.biz.tr so they can finally visit their favorite countries.

 Historically, the initial response to issues around aviation and the city was to locate airports well outside city boundaries, ultimately wrapping it in a blanket of industrial uses that share many of the same attributes (noise, pollution, etc)—a pattern very familiar to the well-seasoned air traveller who cares to look out the window as they depart or land.